What is EUPATI?

 Training on Patient Engagement is necessary since there is a lack of understanding of efficient involvement that ensures patients and professionals both have a meaningful engagement that meets everyone’s expectations.
 EUPATI has developed trainings to meet these needs.
 The patient engagement trainings are co-designed and co-delivered with patient representatives in a multi-stakeholder framework.
 Click here to know more about our training portfolio.

 EUPATI sits at the key interface between stakeholders looking to engage patients, and patients with the requisite knowledge to provide expert level input into medicines R&D. We therefore provide an increasingly active matchmaking service for members of the EUPATI partnership.
 Would you like to collaborate with us?
 Click here

 There is a wealth of initiatives on patient engagement and EUPATI collaborates closely bringing in the essential education component.
 True patient engagement cannot exist without quality education, hence our involvement with initiatives at the European and Global level.
 With its infrastructure for patient engagement, EUPATI moves the latest developments into practices through education.
 Click here to know more about these initiatives.

 Meet the Team

-Maria joined EUPATI in 2020 as the Coordinator.
-She oversees the team’s activities and manages the European Patients’ Academy.
+Maria joined EUPATI in 2020 and is the Executive Director of the EUPATI Foundation.
+She oversees the EUPATI Secretariat and the different workstreams.
 She has previously worked as a Project Manager at the European AIDS Treatment Group (EATG) coordinating patient involvement in a number of training initiatives and scientific projects.
 Maria has also worked for different scientific and international organisations.
 Her educational background is in International Education and Communications.